Cleveland EMS History

 Cleveland EMS Today

 911 Response: The primary duty of Cleveland EMS (CEMS) is to respond to 911 calls for medical assistance within the City of Cleveland.
+This is accomplished via 21-25 Paramedic-staffed Advanced Life Support (ALS) ambulances.
 CEMS paramedics are the lead prehospital providers for patients that experience asthma attacks, car accidents, alcohol and drug overdoses, gunshot wounds, heart attacks, strokes, seizures, sudden cardiac arrest, and a host of other medical emergencies.
 CEMS also dispatches an ambulance to every structure fire within the city and works with the Cleveland Police Department (CPD) to mitigate mental health emergencies.
-Today, Cleveland EMS responds to over 100,000 emergency calls each year.
+Today, the approximatly 300 paramedics and EMTs of Cleveland EMS respond to over 100,000 emergency calls each year.